TIBHannover/terminology-metadata/MetadataGuide.md

 * `sh:nodeKind sh:IRI`

+You can discuss this recommendation with us at <>.

-### 4.13 Related resource(s)
+#### 3.2.13 Related resource(s)

-Resources related to the ontology could be publications discussing the ontology, applications of the ontology or mapping files (see also section [5.17 Alignments/ mappings](#517-alignments-mappings)).
+Resources related to the ontology could be publications discussing the ontology, applications of the ontology or mapping files (see also section [3.3.17 Alignments/ mappings](#3317-alignments-mappings)).
 If any such resources exist, you should mention them in the ontology.
 You may also point to other related resources, for example resources that are cited or were otherwise used to inform the ontology.
 We recommend using a permanent identifier, such as a DOI, of the referenced resource.

 Recommended property: <http://purl.org/dc/terms/references>